saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

 ```

 Now, we want to rank the ligands based on their ligand activity.
 In
-Nichnet validation, they showed that the pearson correlation coefficient
+Nichenet validation, they showed that the pearson correlation
-(PCC) between a ligand’s target predictions and the observed
+coefficient (PCC) between a ligand’s target predictions and the observed
 transcriptional response was the most informative measure to define
 ligand activity.
 Therefore, we will rank the ligands based on their
 pearson correlation coefficient.
 This allows us to prioritize